leo16chiang/Champion-Recommender/README.md

 # MyShop
-Using Data Science to Guess League of Legends My Shop Skins
+Using Data Science to Recommend League of Legends Champions based on Match History